 Figure 21: Patient Dashboard View

-The Patient Dashboard’s logic sections, Figure 22, contain the following UI elements:
+The Patient Dashboard’s logic sections shown in Figure 22, contain the following UI elements:

 Population Header – Displays the population name for that section of logic.

 Logic – Displays first-tier logic for a particular population.
 This will either be a single logic statement, a variable, or a compound logic statement (a logic statement with several sub-logic statements).